arnt/sml-trust/draft-ietf-sml-trust.md

 display-only data worth the complexity?

 Open issue 2: Really SHOULD?
 I (Arnt) don't see this guidance as clearly right.
-It doesn't match existing code well, and doesn't seem to be where we want to go.
+It doesn't match existing code all that well, and doesn't seem to be where we want to go.

+Open issue 3: This does not distinguish between
+- automatic processing
+- actions available to a user in e.g. a MUA
+- formal display

 ## Inlining data